jonjoncronin/myReadsProj/README.md

-Done - proptypes will probably be needed - npm install --save prop-types Done - react router will probably be needed - npm install --save react-router-dom form serialization will probably be needed - npm install --save form-serialize sortBy will probably be needed - npm install --save sort-by escapeRegExp will probably be needed - npm install --save escape-string-regexp
+Done - proptypes will probably be needed - npm install --save prop-types Done - react router will probably be needed - npm install --save react-router-dom form serialization will probably be needed - npm install --save form-serialize Done - sortBy will probably be needed - npm install --save sort-by escapeRegExp will probably be needed - npm install --save escape-string-regexp